 The gala dinner featured a keynote address by Ambassador Danny Danon, Permanent Representative of Israel to the United Nations.
 And a musical performance by Zalmen Mlotek of Fiddler on the Roof from the current Broadway production in Yiddish.
 David Harris CEO of American Jewish Committee and Rabbi David Saperstein also spoke and presented an award.
 Rabbi Daniel H. Freelander, President of the World Union, closed the ceremony noting how Reform Jewish values and vision strengthen our global movement and draw upon our past as we move toward the future.

-More photographs of the gala event are available, (c) Courtesy of Dale Lazar, HERE.
+The photographs of the gala event are courtesy of Dale Lazar.

 the event with greetings from sponsors and partners.

 Learn more about our honorees, with insight from Rabbi Richard (Dick) Hirsch, Honorary Lifetime President of the World Union, and read their inspiring story below.

 The story of the Bergman family is also the story of the World Union for Progressive Judaism (WUPJ).
 It is the story of an immigrant journey that began as a flight from Nazi Germany, reaching South Africa and eventually extending to Austria, Germany, the UK, Brazil, China, Iran, and the U.S. The Bergman family story is one of passionate commitment to progressive ideals, advancing justice around the world, and to strengthening Jewish life, wherever Jews choose to live.
 The annual WUPJ Bergman Seminar for Jewish Education in Jerusalem has transformed the Jewish lives of dozens of teachers and thousands of students.